Apple: Cultivars

 Commercially popular apple cultivars are soft but crisp.
 Other desirable qualities in modern commercial apple breeding are a colorful skin, absence of russeting, ease of shipping, lengthy storage ability, high yields, disease resistance, common apple shape, and developed flavor.
 Modern apples are generally sweeter than older cultivars, as popular tastes in apples have varied over time.
 Most North Americans and Europeans favor crunchy, sweet, and subacid apples.
 Nevertheless, tart apples maintain a strong minority following.
-In the United States today, the most popular apple varieties are the 'Ambrosia', 'Honeycrisp', and 'Jazz', according Nielsen data, while in Canada, the 'Honeyscrisp', 'Ambrosia', and 'Gala' take the top spots.
-Together, these relatively newer varieties have overtaken once dominant cultivars like the 'McIntosh' and the 'Red Delicious' in the North American market.
+In the United States today, the most popular apple varieties are the 'Ambrosia', 'Honeycrisp', and 'Jazz', according Nielsen data, while in Canada, the 'Honeycrisp', 'Ambrosia', and 'Gala' take the top spots.
+Together, these newer varieties have overtaken once dominant cultivars like the 'McIntosh' and the 'Red Delicious' in the North American market.
 Extremely sweet apples with barely any acid flavor are popular in Asia, especially the Indian subcontinent.

 Old cultivars are often oddly shaped, russeted, and grow in a variety of textures and colors.
 Some find them to have better flavor than modern cultivars, but they may have other problems that make them commercially unviable—low yield, disease susceptibility, poor tolerance for storage or transport, or just being the "wrong" size.
-A few old cultivars are still produced on a large scale, but many have been preserved by home gardeners and farmers that sell directly to local markets.
+A few old cultivars are still produced on a large scale, but many have been preserved by home gardeners and farmers who sell directly to local markets.
 Many unusual and locally important cultivars with their own unique taste and appearance exist; apple conservation campaigns have sprung up around the world to preserve such local cultivars from extinction.
 In the United Kingdom, old cultivars such as 'Cox's Orange Pippin' and 'Egremont Russet' are still commercially important even though by modern standards they are low yielding and susceptible to disease.